bediger4000/udp-echo-server/README.md

 server.go does UDP sockets, and how client.go does some "general" socket thing.
 To reconcile this mismatch, I did client2.go with just UDP functions to match server.go.

+I also added a Python 3 client, because I have no where else to put it.

 ### Echo protocol

 The server listens for UDP packets on a particular port number.